sergev/ifcomp/Theory.md

 3. **Many moves**: Pass 8 may be slow with many small moves
 4. **Identical lines**: Multiple occurrences require unique anchors
 5. **Complete rewrites**: No anchors means few matches detected
+6. **Duplicate-only files**: If all lines are duplicates (appear multiple times), Pass 2 won't mark any as unique, so Pass 3 has no anchors to extend from
+7. **File length mismatches**: Pass 3 stops when one file runs out of lines, even if the other continues
+8. **Index bounds**: Must ensure table accesses stay within bounds when files have different lengths

 ---